 The students develop, implement and assess a project that will make our campus more sustainable.

-Eco-House Course part of Examples
+Design and Construction of an Eco-House part of Examples

 Students in this course explore designs of a future Carleton College student house.
 This is a multi-year project where students from the social sciences, humanities / arts, and natural sciences explore parts of the design of an actual house.